Here's what we look for in a query!

 - Published July 09, 2011

-We highly recommend that your query share the following information:
+We highly recommend that the query you submit along with your proposed manuscript share the following information:

-If you have not heard back from us, please send a follow-up e-mail one month after the work has been submitted; please include a copy of the work in question and the date you submitted it.
-If you still have not heard a response, please contact the Editor-In-Chief via phone (888-687-1881) or via mail.
-The Internet does wonders, but e-mails do get lost in transit or deleted as "junk" mail by our Internet provider from time to time; snail mail can also get lost, should the address not be recorded correctly.
+If you have not heard back from us, please send a follow-up e-mail one month after the work has been submitted; please include a copy of the work in question and the date you submitted it via mail.
+If you still have not heard a response, please contact the Editor via phone (888-687-1881).
+The Internet does wonders, but e-mails do get lost in transit or deleted as "junk" mail by our Internet provider from time to time; snail mail can also get lost, should our mailing address not be recorded correctly.